aws/aws-cdk/packages/aws-cdk-lib/aws-eks/README.md

 declare const your_current_role: iam.Role;
 declare const vpc: ec2.Vpc;

-// Option 1: Add your current assumed role to system:masters.
-Make sure you have
+// Option 1: Add your current assumed IAM role to system:masters.
+Make sure to add
-// relevant eks:* policies.
+// relevant policies.
 cluster.awsAuth.addMastersRole(your_current_role)

+your_current_role.addToPolicy(new iam.PolicyStatement({
+  actions: [
+    'eks:AccessKubernetesApi',
+    'eks:Describe*',
+    'eks:List*',
+],
+  resources: [ cluster.clusterArn ],
+}));

-// Option 2: create your custom mastersRole const mastersRole = new iam.Role(this, 'MastersRole', {
+// Option 2: create your custom mastersRole as the Cluster prop.
+// Switch to this role from the AWS console. const mastersRole = new iam.Role(this, 'MastersRole', {
   assumedBy: new iam.AccountRootPrincipal,
 });